-- The Faculty Board will make the final decision on admission to the programme.
-The Faculty Board of the intended primary supervisor mandates the decision on admissions to the Admissions Board, of which the Director of the Graduate School is a member. - Bearing in mind the admissions procedures for the PhD programme, the intended primary supervisor assesses the knowledge and skills of the candidate. - 3.
+- 1. The Faculty Board will make the final decision on admission to the programme.
+The Faculty Board of the intended primary supervisor mandates the decision on admissions to the Admissions Board, of which the Director of the Graduate School is a member. - 2.
+The intended primary supervisor assesses the knowledge and skills of the candidate as part of the admissions procedure for the PhD programme. - 3.
 The Director of the Graduate School is responsible for providing prompt notification of available places on the PhD programme, and for the application procedure that PhD candidates must follow. - 4.
-Prospective PhD scholarship students can register for the admissions procedure by submitting the following documents before the closing date: - a letter with a motivation for the research project, suitability, and choice of supervisor
+Prospective PhD scholarship students can register for the admissions procedure by submitting the following documents before the closing date: - a curriculum vitae

+- an overview of academic results achieved within the framework of a higher education degree

+- a letter outlining the prospective PhD scholarship student's motivation for selecting this particular programme, including their expectations and interests

+- (if possible) written results of previous research, such as academic articles or a Master's thesis

-- a curriculum vitae and a transcript of courses and results obtained at university level - a letter of recommendation concerning scientific performance - a research proposal for PhD research with a maximum of 4 A-4 including the following: - i. introduction of the central research question - ii. the research question - iii. relevant literature - iv. methodology - v. plan of action - vi. integration of the research in the research programmes of the Faculty - for international students: proof of proficiency in English (e.g. IELTS or TOEFL test score). - 5.
-The Admissions Board decides on behalf of the Faculty Board, whether the prospective PhD scholarship student will be admitted to the PhD programme. - a.
-If the prospective PhD scholarship student receives a positive assessment on the basis of the assessment mentioned in section 2, he/she will be invited to attend an interview.
+- recommendations from relevant experts - a proposal for PhD research - other documents that, in the opinion of the prospective PhD scholarship student, highlight their eligibility for the programme - for international students: proof of proficiency in English (e.g. IELTS test score).

+5. The Admissions Board decides on behalf of the Faculty Board, possibly on the basis of the written documentation submitted, whether the prospective PhD scholarship student will be admitted to the PhD programme. a.
+If the prospective PhD scholarship student receives a positive assessment on the basis of the stipulations of Article 2, they will be invited to attend an interview.
 This interview can be conducted in the physical presence of the candidate, but this is not compulsory.
-The interview may comprise a presentation on an academic subject related to the chosen programme. - b.
-If, on the basis of the submitted documentation, the Admissions Board is of the opinion that the prospective PhD scholarship student does not qualify for admission and that there is therefore no need for an interview, the Admissions Board will notify the Director of the Graduate School, who will subsequently inform the prospective student of this decision in writing on behalf of the Faculty Board. - 6.
-All prospective PhD scholarship students whose applications are assessed on the basis of the procedure set out in section 5a. will be informed whether they have qualified for admission at least one month before the starting date of the programme.
+The interview will be based on the submitted written documentation and may comprise a presentation on an academic subject related to the chosen programme.

+b.
+If, on the basis of the submitted documentation, the Admissions Board is of the opinion that the prospective PhD scholarship student does not qualify for admission and that there is therefore no need for an interview, the Admissions Board will notify the Director of the Graduate School, who will subsequently inform the prospective student of this decision in writing on behalf of the Faculty Board.

+- 6. All prospective PhD scholarship students whose applications are assessed on the basis of the procedure set out in Article 5 a will be informed whether they have qualified for admission at least one month before the starting date of the programme.
 Students who have qualified will also receive proof of admission at this time. - 7.
-Under special circumstances the Admissions Board will assess an application that is submitted after the closing date as mentioned in Article 2.2. section 4. - 8.
 Reasons will be provided if an application is refused.
 The prospective PhD scholarship student in question will be informed about the possibility of lodging an appeal to the Board of Appeal for Examinations.